-We made currency conversions into U.S. dollars for all spot transactions by Falcon and the Liberty Group, in accordance with section 773A of the Act and 19 CFR 351.415, based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.
-In addition, Falcon and the Liberty Group reported that they purchased forward exchange contracts which were used to convert their sales prices into home market currency.
-Under 19 CFR 351.415(b), if a currency transaction on forward markets is directly linked to an export sale under consideration, the Department is directed to use the exchange rate specified with respect to such currency in the forward sale agreement to convert the foreign currency.31 Therefore, we used the reported forward exchange rates for currency conversions where applicable.
+We made currency conversions into U.S. dollars for all spot transactions by Devi and the Liberty Group, in accordance with section 773A of the Act and 19 CFR 351.415, based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.
+In addition, Devi and the Liberty Group reported that they purchased forward exchange contracts which were used to convert their sales prices into home market currency.
+Under 19 CFR 351.415(b), if a currency transaction on forward markets is directly linked to an export sale under consideration, Commerce is directed to use the exchange rate specified with respect to such currency in the forward sale agreement to convert the foreign currency.
+Therefore, we used the reported forward exchange rates for currency conversions where applicable.

-29 See 19 CFR 351.410(c).
+&lt;sup>55 See 19 CFR 351.410(c).

-30 See 19 CFR 351.410(e).
+&lt;sup>56 See 19 CFR 351.410(e).